django/code-of-conduct/README.md

 On 31st July 2013, [Django community adopted a Code of Conduct](https://www.djangoproject.com/weblog/2013/jul/31/django-adopts-code-of-conduct/).
-This documentation aims to transparently describe how Django Code of Conduct committee enforces the Code of Conduct and how it all works behind the scenes.
+This documentation aims to transparently describe how the Django Code of Conduct committee enforces the Code of Conduct and how it all works behind the scenes.

 There is still a lot we're figuring out and learning as we go, so we don't